John Beale Bordley

-John Beale Bordley, (February 11, 1727 Annapolis, Maryland – January 26, 1804 Philadelphia) was a Maryland planter and judge.
+John Beale Bordley (February 11, 1727 – January 26, 1804) was an American planter and judge.

-Life
+Early life and education

-He was the son of Thomas Bordley, from Yorkshire, England 1694, attorney general for Maryland, and his second wife Ariana Vanderheyden.
-A half-sister, through his mother's subsequent marriage to Edmund Jenings (1703-1756), was Ariana Jenings Randolph, the wife of prominent Virginia loyalist John Randolph, making Bordley the uncle of the first Attorney General of the United States, Edmund Randolph.
+Bordley was born on February 11, 1727, in Annapolis, in the Colony of Maryland, the son of Thomas Bordley, from Yorkshire, England, the attorney general for the Colony of Maryland, and his second wife Ariana Vanderheyden.
+A half-sister, through his mother's subsequent marriage to Edmund Jenings (1703-1756), was Ariana Jenings Randolph, the wife of Virginia loyalist John Randolph, making Bordley the uncle of the first Attorney General of the United States, Edmund Randolph.